ssbc/epidemic-broadcast-trees/README.md

 There are some small differences, mainly because I want to send messages in order, which makes it easy to represent what messages have not been seen using just a incrementing sequence number per feed.

+But plumbtree is solely a broadcast protocol, not an eventually consistent replication protocol.
+Since we are replicating _logs_ it's also necessary to send a handshake to request the feeds from the right points.
+If you are replicating thousands of feeds the size of the handshake is significant, so we introduce an algorithm for "request skipping" that avoids sending unnecessary requests, and saves a lot of bandwidth compared to just requesting all feeds each connection.

 ## todo

 * handle models where it's okay to have gaps in a log (as with classic [insecure scuttlebutt](https://github.com/dominictarr/scuttlebutt)